 Chambery and Grenoble are the closest but have the least choice of flights.
 Geneva is the main gateway, although Lyons is very slightly closer.

 Getting from the Airport to Val Thorens

 Val Thorens is almost car-free (you’re allowed to unload when you get there, but then have to park the car in one of the official car parks on the edge of the village and return by shuttle bus).
-Therefore getting to the resort from Geneva, Lyon, Grenoble or Chambery airport by a specialist transfer service tends to be more convenient than hiring a car, and it also saves you the worry and hassle of driving in wintry conditions on mountain roads in a strange car (putting on snowchains in a blizzard is not fun).
+Therefore getting to the resort from Geneva, Lyon, Grenoble, Chambery or Turin airport by a specialist transfer service tends to be more convenient than hiring a car, and it also saves you the worry and hassle of driving in wintry conditions on mountain roads in a strange car (putting on snowchains in a blizzard is not fun).

 The ‘Backdoor’ Route to Val Thorens via Orelle and the Tunnel du Frejus.